Outdoor Toys for Toddlers

 Little Tikes Gas Pump: So cute and perfect for pretend play!
 Your little one can practice filling up anything with wheels and it can live in the garage!

 Best Choice Kids Ride-On: We got this for Paul right when he turned 2!
 Another great option with the same features as Number 4, just in a different color and design.
 The thick wheels are great for outside!
-Recommend for 2 years +
+Recommend for 2 year olds and older.

 Cozy Coupe: The CLASSIC outside wheels toy for kids.
 I had a version of this in the 90s, and it’s still a best seller!
 Little ones use their feet to push it.
 Perfect for 18 months and older- you can help them at first as they get stronger.